 Until May 2021, Adam will be finishing his Ph.D. at U.C.
 Berkeley’s Energy & Resources Group (ERG).
 He is currently focused on understanding the early interaction between conservative and environmental politics in the United States.
 His dissertation is titled The Creation of Enemies: Investigating Conservative Environmental Polarization, 1945-1981.
 His work blends law, policy, political and social theory, and history.

-Prior to returning to academia, Adam spent ten years as an environmental litigator.
+Prior to returning to academia, Adam was an environmental litigator.
 He represented public and private clients in complex environmental civil litigation and regulatory matters; conducted both trial and appellate litigation in federal and state courts across the country; and assisted with the environmental review and compliance aspects of numerous corporate transactions.
 In law school, he served as the Editor-in-Chief of the Columbia Journal of Environmental Law.

 Ph.D., Energy & Resources, 2021